dblackman95/Wordle-Clone/README.md

 - **Responsive Design**: Play on any device with a responsive layout.
 - **Simple and Clean UI**: Easy to use and visually appealing.

+## Demo
+Check out the live demo at [demo link](https://wordle-clone-04zv.onrender.com).

 ## Technologies
 - **React** - Frontend library for building user interfaces.
 - **CSS** - For styling the application.
+- **Django** - RESTful API back-end for handling requests from the client.
+Repository can be found at [Wordle-Clone-API](https://github.com/dblackman95/Wordle-Clone-API).
+  - **Django Rest Framework** - Django framework for configuring and hosting RESTful API endpoints.
+Django Rest Framework information can be found at [Django Rest Framework](https://github.com/encode/django-rest-framework).
-- **JSON Server** - Emulates a RESTful API back-end for handling requests from the client.
+- **JSON Server** - Can be configured to use JSON Server.
+Emulates a RESTful API back-end for handling requests from the client.
 Source code can be found at [JSON Server](https://github.com/typicode/json-server/tree/v0).
 - **Create React App** - Boilerplate setup for React applications.

 ## Usage